timebertt/thesis-controller-sharding/content/50-implementation.md

 ## Sharder Controller

+- only runs in leader
 - consistent hashing
 - ring constructed based on shard leases
 - ring cached, reconstructed on lease updates
-- 100 tokens per instance (similar to virtual nodes in cassandra), inspired by groupcache
+- 100 tokens per instance (similar to virtual nodes in cassandra), inspired by groupcache [@groupcache]
 - explain event handler, predicates, mappers

-## Reconciler Wrapper
+## Object Controller

+- runs under shard lease, i.e. in all instances
-- injected for the reconciler of sharded controllers
+- reconciler wrapper injected for the reconciler of sharded controllers
 - check shard label, discard object if not assigned to instance
 - remove drain label if present
 - explain event handler, predicates, mappers